Skip to main content

 The following are some questions and tips you should consider when searching for legal information online.

-Specific legal advice websites, such as advicenow.org.uk and citizensadvice.org.uk will provide reliable information.
+Specific legal advice websites, such as advicenow.org.uk and citizensadvice.org.uk provide reliable information.

-Government websites (“.gov.uk”) will have reliable legal information.
+Government websites (GOV.UK) have reliable legal information.
 Websites which have “.org.uk” may deal with a problem in a more detailed way.

-Other sources, such as newspapers, Wikipedia and discussion forums can be less reliable and more likely to contain biased or misleading information.
+Other sources, such as newspapers, Wikipedia and discussion forums can be less reliable and more likely to contain biased or misleading information - based on a particular opinion or point of view.

-Consider whether they are independent or impartial; they may have a particular motivation which is worth considering.
+Consider whether they are independent or impartial - they may have a particular motivation which is worth thinking about.

 Is the information provided up to date?